Double Coverage: Ravens at Broncos

 January, 11, 2013

 Getty ImagesThe Ravens must do a better job of protecting Joe Flacco, left, from Von Miller and the Broncos pass rush than they did during the team's meeting last month.

 This feels like Double Coverage déjà vu.
 It was only four weeks ago when we were talking about these same two teams.
 If you don't remember, or you're a Ravens fan trying to forget, the Broncos rolled to a 34-17 win in Baltimore.

 Since that time, the Ravens regrouped with a 33-14 win over the Giants and delivered an emotionally charged 24-9 playoff win over the Colts in the wild-card round.
-Baltimore has now won at least one game in each of the past five postseasons.
+Baltimore has now won at least one playoff game in the past five seasons.

 AFC West blogger Bill Williamson and AFC North blogger Jamison Hensley discuss whether Saturday's AFC divisional playoff game will be a repeat of the regular-season rout.

 Hensley: The Ravens are decided underdogs in this game, and they should be.
 Baltimore hardly looked like a playoff team in getting beat by 17 points by Denver last month, and Peyton Manning didn't even have a great game.
 The Ravens believe the outcome will be different because they're healthier.
 Middle linebacker Ray Lewis and the Ravens' top two tacklers (safety Bernard Pollard and linebacker Dannell Ellerbe) will play this time after missing the last game against the Broncos.
 The Ravens' best offensive lineman, guard Marshal Yanda, will also be back in the lineup.
 This, at least, gives the Ravens some hope.